Lontara script: Boné Chronicles

 Below is an extract in Buginese from the attoriolong (chronicles) of the Boné Kingdom, as written in the NBG 101 manuscript kept in the University of Leiden.
-This is an episode telling the descend of tomanurung, a legendary figure whose appearance mark the beginning of South Sulawesi historical kingdoms in traditional accounts.
+This is an episode telling the descend of tomanurung, a legendary figure whose appearance marks the beginning of South Sulawesi historical kingdoms in traditional accounts.
 Romanization and translation adapted from Macknight, Paeni & Hadrawi (2020).